oxidecomputer/management-gateway-service/scripts/README.md

     `faux-mgs` Rust integration:
     * `faux_mgs(["arg0", .., "argN"]) -> map`: Runs any `faux-mgs` command
         internally (using `--json=pretty`) and returns the result as a Rhai map.
+        This map will contain either an `Ok` or `Err` field, reflecting the command's success or failure.
         *Do not call this directly in test scripts; use wrappers from `util.rhai`.*
     * `new_archive(path) -> ArchiveInspector`: Loads a Hubris archive (.zip).
     * `ArchiveInspector[<zip_path>]`: Access files within the archive (returns